The first version of the ecocredit module was made available in Regen Ledger v2.0.

 The following documentation provides a technical overview of the ecocredit module and is designed for developers building tools and services that interact with Regen Ledger.

-The core functionality of the ecocredit module enables the creation and management of credit types, credit classes, and projects, as well as the issuance, transferring, and retirement of ecosystem service credits (i.e. carbon credits, biodiversity credits, soil health credits, etc.).
+The base functionality of the ecocredit module enables the creation and management of credit types, credit classes, and projects, as well as the issuance, transferring, and retirement of ecosystem service credits (i.e. carbon credits, biodiversity credits, soil health credits, etc.).

 Credit classes are designed to support a variety of ecosystem service credits, and can be created and managed by individuals, groups, or organizations.
 Each credit class is associated with a credit type that represents the primary unit of measurement for the methodologies defined within the credit class (i.e. carbon, biodiversity, etc.).
 Credit types can only be added through on-chain governance.